-This guide explains how to backup UCRM manually or how to migrate UCRM to another machine.
-This guide is valid for UCRM version 2.4.0 and higher.
+This guide explains how to set up automatic and manual backups and how to migrate UCRM to another machine.

 Table of Contents